askepen/phone-line-decompression/README.md

 Alternatively, we might be able to literally play the audio through a real world phone connection in order to obtain samples.
 This approach might be more expensive, but may also generate more accurate data.

 ## Application
 A practical application of this could be to integrate the machine learning model into an app or a phone OS.
-This way a person would be able to decrompress the incoming audio of phone conversations and have a natural sounding conversation.
+This way a person would be able to decrompress the live incoming audio of phone conversations and have a natural sounding conversation.